 The South West had the highest turnout (71.8%), whereas Northern Ireland had the lowest (65.4%).
 Turnout increased across all regions and nations in the UK, apart from Scotland where it fell by 4.6% points.

 The data files below provide complete election results by constituency and candidate.
 These results have been obtained directly from Returning Officers following the election.
 Please note that this data may differ from inital results available from other organisations.
 The data may change as it is revised and updated by local authorities during the coming weeks and months.
 These figures are therefore provisional.
-Declaration times are recorded as reported by The Financial Times.
+Declaration times are recorded as reported by BBC.

 Further election articles are available on our blog, Second Reading